Shana, Hokkaido

-Shana (Japanese: 紗那村, Shana-mura) is a village in Shana District on Iturup, located in the disputed Northern Territories area of the Kuril Islands.
-It is currently administered by Russia as part of Kurilsky District in Sakhalin Oblast, although Japan continues to claim it as part of Hokkaido Prefecture.
+Shana (Japanese: 紗那村, Shana-mura) is a notional village administrative unit claimed by Japan in Shana District, Hokkaido.
+It is located on the island of Iturup in the disputed Northern Territories area of the Kuril Islands.
+It is administered by Russia as part of Kurilsky District in Sakhalin Oblast, although Japan continues to claim it as part of their own territory.
 After the Soviet invasion and occupation of the Kuril Islands in 1945, Shana became part of Kurilsky District as Kurilsk.
-The recorded population was 5,157 in 1989 and 3,634 in 2006.

 Geography

 The municipality has an area of 973.30 square kilometres, or 375.79 square miles.
 It had a population of 1,426 as of 1945.
 This was the last piece of data recorded by Japan in the area.